STEllAR-GROUP/hpx/docs/sphinx/manual/launching_and_configuring_hpx_applications.rst

 .. option:: --hpx:print-counter

-   print the specified performance counter either repeatedly and/or at the times specified by :option:`--hpx:print-counter-at` (see also option :option:`--hpx:print-counter-interval`)
+   Print the specified performance counter either repeatedly and/or at the times specified by :option:`--hpx:print-counter-at` (see also option :option:`--hpx:print-counter-interval`).

 .. option:: --hpx:print-counter-reset

-   print the specified performance counter either repeatedly and/or at the times specified by :option:`--hpx:print-counter-at` reset the counter after the value is queried. (see also option :option:`--hpx:print-counter-interval`)
+   Print the specified performance counter either repeatedly and/or at the times specified by :option:`--hpx:print-counter-at`.
+Reset the counter after the value is queried (see also option :option:`--hpx:print-counter-interval`).

 .. option:: --hpx:print-counter-interval

-   print the performance counter(s) specified with :option:`--hpx:print-counter` repeatedly after the time interval (specified in milliseconds), (default:
+   Print the performance counter(s) specified with :option:`--hpx:print-counter` repeatedly after the time interval (specified in milliseconds), (default:
-   ``0``, which means print once at shutdown)
+   ``0``, which means print once at shutdown).

 .. option:: --hpx:print-counter-destination

-   print the performance counter(s) specified with :option:`--hpx:print-counter` to the given file (default: ``console``)
+   Print the performance counter(s) specified with :option:`--hpx:print-counter` to the given file (default: ``console``).

 .. option:: --hpx:list-counters

-   list the names of all registered performance counters, possible values:
+   List the names of all registered performance counters, possible values:
-   ``minimal`` (prints counter name skeletons), ``full`` (prints all available counter names)
+   ``minimal`` (prints counter name skeletons), ``full`` (prints all available counter names).

 .. option:: --hpx:list-counter-infos

-   list the description of all registered performance counters, possible values:
+   List the description of all registered performance counters, possible values:
-   ``minimal`` (prints info for counter name skeletons), ``full`` (prints all available counter infos)
+   ``minimal`` (prints info for counter name skeletons), ``full`` (prints all available counter infos).

 .. option:: --hpx:print-counter-format

-   print the performance counter(s) specified with :option:`--hpx:print-counter` possible formats in csv format with header or without any header (see option :option:`--hpx:no-csv-header`, possible values: ``csv`` (prints counter values in CSV format with full names as header), ``csv-short`` (prints
+   Print the performance counter(s) specified with :option:`--hpx:print-counter` possible formats in csv format with header or without any header (see option :option:`--hpx:no-csv-header`, possible values: ``csv`` (prints counter values in CSV format with full names as header), ``csv-short`` (prints